tirabo/Algoritmos-y-Programacion/2021/ejercicios/ejercicios.md

 ### A Simple Timer

-Mubashir created a simple timer but he needs your help to make it readable inside a microcontroller.
+Pedro created a simple timer but he needs your help to make it readable inside a microcontroller.
 Create a function that takes the number of seconds and returns the timer in "00:00:00" format.